trandaniel/offtheshelf/README.md

 Repository for Web Applications (CPS630)

 ###Off The Shelf
-A web application service that provdies independant pharmacies a way to broadcast expiring goods, at discounted prices.
+A web application service that provides independant pharmacies a way to broadcast expiring goods, at discounted prices.

 Authors: